 The second portion of the Incentive Fee is based on capital gains and is calculated separately for each Annual Period.
-The Advisor will be entitled to receive an Incentive Fee based on capital gains for each Annual

-Period in an amount equal to 20% of the amount by which (1) net realized capital gains occurring during the period, if any, exceeds (2) its unrealized capital depreciation, if any, occurring during the period.
+The Advisor will be entitled to receive an Incentive Fee based on capital gains for each Annual Period in an amount equal to 20% of the amount by which (1) net realized capital gains occurring during the period, if any, exceeds (2) its unrealized capital depreciation, if any, occurring during the period.
 In calculating the portion of the Incentive Fee based on capital gains payable for any period, investments are accounted for on a security-by-security basis.
-In addition, the portion of the Incentive Fee based on capital gains is determined using the "period-to-period" method pursuant to which the portion of the Incentive Fee based on capital gains for any period reduced by realized capital losses for the period and unrealized capital depreciation for the period.
+In addition, the portion of the Incentive Fee based on capital gains for the portion of the Incentive Fee based on capital gains for any period, will be based on realized capital gains for the period reduced by realized capital losses for the period and unrealized capital depreciation for the period.